Do I Need a Residential Permit

 Do I need a permit?
 (Applies to Residential only)

 This is one of the most common questions we receive at the City of New Braunfels Building Division.
-A homeowner or property owner thinking about remodeling, adding a small addition, converting a garage, adding a gazebo to the backyard, replacing siding, or re-roofing typically hopes the answer is actually "yes" for all of these items.
+A homeowner or property owner thinking about remodeling, adding a small addition, converting a garage, adding a gazebo to the backyard, replacing siding, or re-roofing needs to know that the answer is actually "yes" for all of these items.
 For repainting your home, general landscaping, or making minor aesthetic changes you will not need a permit.

 Why are there building codes & building permits?

 Quite simply, building codes, including codes invlolving structural, electrical, plumbing, mechanical, and other components of your home are in place to help ensure your safety.

 The codes set a number of standards, all are intended to help builders, homeowners, and the communities have safe and secure buildings.
 Building permits are your legal permission to proceed with the project, as well as your agreement or contractor’s agreement to do the work in compliance with current codes.
 A house may be around for a hundred years, and there may be many owners, the Building Division wants to ensure the home is safe for many generations.

 If I get a permit, can I do the work myself?
 Absolutely.
 You can perform any construction work on a home that you own, providing it is your homestead and you are not building or remodeling the home with the specific intention of selling it in the next twelve months.

 When do I need a permit?

 The City of New Braunfels requires a permit any time an owner intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system.